openfga/openfga/docs/authzen/implementation.md

 ## Shared Helpers

-All helpers are defined in `authzen.go` except `MergePropertiesToContext` which lives in `commands/authzen_utils.go` since it depends on the provider interfaces.
+All helpers are defined in `authzen.go`:

 | Helper | Purpose |
 |---|---|